 Let Mount Sion be glad, let the daughters of Judea rejoice because of thy judgments, O Lord.

-Encircle Sion and embrace her, tell her story in her towers,
+Encircle Sion and embrace her, number her towers,

-Set your hearts on her strength and mark well her towers, that you may tell her story to the next generation.
+Set your hearts on her strength and mark well her citadels, that you may tell her story to the next generation.

 For he is our God, for ever, unto ages of ages; he will shepherd us unto the ages.